radsi/day-summarizer/README.md

 - 🖥️ Optional desktop audio capture
 - 🕒 Auto-stop at a defined time
 - 🎞️ Automatic slideshow/video generation from captures
+- 🧊 Minimize to tray (run in background)

 ---